GemmaButcher-dev/freestyle_dance/README.md

   * There are 3 pages each with defined topics that are clear to the user.
 The user can quickly, easily and conveniently move from section to section with ease to gather required information.
   * There are links to external sites that open in new tabs to keep the navigation simple and clear.
+  * All sections contain headers to help with site navigation and identity.

 2. The main target audeince for this website is dancers aged 12. and over.